 - Alternate spinning fans for increased air pressure

 - Draws a lot more power than the TDP suggests

 - Massive 3.5 slot size

 If you’re into thick graphics cards, you’ll love GIGABYTE’s AORUS Master variant.
-At 3.5 slots, this is one of the thickest GPUs out there, and it comes with massive overall size, too.
+At 3.5 slots, this is one of the thickest GPUs out there with a massive overall size in weight.
 It does, however, come with a nice-looking design and an LCD display on the side, as well as a clean metal backplate.
 You get a bit of RGB that you can customize, too.

 Looking at the performance, the AORUS Master has no problems achieving over 120 frames per second in various AAA titles, but that does depend on the title.
 Power draw isn’t too good, however, with the GPU frequently drawing over 420 watts under load, which is way higher than the 290W TDP.
 It does remain cool, though, with temperatures under load hovering around 56 degrees – GIGABYTE has done a great job with cooling.